gvisoc/gvisoc.github.io/_posts/2018-04-09-welcome-to-jekyll.markdown

   - TheTag
 excerpt_separator: <!--more-->
 ---
 This is the typical post to get things started.
 It will disappear soon.
 This is the {{ jekyll.environment}} environment for this website, and the Disqus shortname is {{ site.disqus.shortname }}.
-The URL for this page is {{ page.url }}.
+The URL for this page is {{ page.url | absolute_url }}.
 <!--more-->

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.